 Some people may be willing to risk it, but if you know you are particularly clumsy, definitely don’t skip out on getting a screen protector.
 For those who already have a case that comes up above the edge of the screen or that comes with a built-in protector, a screen protector is less important but not altogether obsolete.

-Since the iPad Pro comes in more than one size, the screen protectors do as well.
+Since the iPad Pro comes in more than one size, for example, 11-inch, 12.9-inch, the screen protectors do as well.
 While it may say “iPad Pro” on it, make sure you’re picking the right dimensions for the device that you have, since no protector will be sized to fit on both.

-Best Screen Protector for iPad Pro: Our Picks 2019
+Best Screen Protector for iPad Pro: Our Picks in 2020

 The iPad Pro’s glass screen is stunning, but sometimes it can stun you with the glare from nearby light as well.
 This screen protector works two jobs, eliminating glare and protecting you from damage.

-- Offers anti-glare coating to help ease your eyes, and is designed to go on bubble-free.
+- It offers anti-glare coating to help ease your eyes and is designed to go on bubble-free.

-- Also offers the ability to be washed and reapplied.
+- It also offers the ability to be washed and reapplied.

 - The colored edges help it blend in better with your iPad.